Fujifilm X100F vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100F and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the X100F followed on from the Fujifilm X100T.
+Both the X100F and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X100F and the Olympus E-M5 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.